What You’ll Learn 🖥️

 Graph type options

-Automatic will set the graph type to what is set in the input channel.
-For example, FFT has the default graph type of lines while CPB has the histogram.
-We can override these settings by manually defining either Line or Histogram.
+Automatic will set the graph type according to the input channel.
+For example, FFT uses a default line graph, while CPB uses a histogram.
+You can override this setting by manually selecting either Line or Histogram.

 Line